-Writer and publisher Richard Lewis Davies remembers his friend, playwright, producer and director, Jeff Teare, who died suddenly and tragically on July 2nd, 2018.
+Writer and publisher Richard Lewis Davies remembers his friend, playwright, producer and director, Jeff Teare, who died suddenly and tragically on July 2nd, 2018, shortly after his production of Old Soldier.

 It is two days before the opening night of a new play and Jeff Teare is on top form.
 The dress starts at 10.30.
 Sean Carlsen and Alison Lenihan are on the stage of the Melville Theatre in Abergavenny.
 The play is Old Soldier, which Jeff has adapted, created and is now directing from the books of the soldier and writer Frank Richards and the letters of his daughter, Margaret Holmes.
 The dramatist and director has produced a successful distillation of four hundred pages of text into a compellingone-hour script, and in a week, with the actors, has created a bit of magic that will happen live on Saturday night, 7.30 pm the 30th of June 2018.
 This will be his last show.